jbroadway/docs/docs/1.0/creator-tools.md

 After installing the Unity package, you should see a new **Flipside Creator Tools** menu item appear in Unity's application menu.

+## Upgrading

+To upgrade to a new version of the Flipside Creator Tools, download the latest version and import it into your Unity project via _Assets > Import Package > Custom Package_ in the Unity application menu.

 ## Setting your Flipside Creator ID